fieldtrip/website/reference/ft_statistics_mvpa.md

  Classification using a feature searchlight approach can highlight which feature(s) are informative.
 To this end, classification is performed on each feature separately.
-However, neighbouring features can enter the classification together when a matrix of size [features x features] specifying the neighbours is provided.
-Additional parameters: cfg.mvpa.nb       - [features x features] matrix specifying which features
+However, neighbouring features can enter the classification together when specified.
+Optional parameters:

+ cfg.mvpa.neighbours   = neighbourhood structure, see FT_PREPARE_NEIGHBOURS
-                are neighbours of each other.
+                         Alternatively, a [features x features] matrix specifying which features are neighbours of each other.
+This matrix can be either
-                          - EITHER -
                          a GRAPH consisting of 0's and 1's.
-A 1 in the (i,j)-th element signifies that feature i and feature j are neighbours, and a 0 means they are not neighbours
+A 1 in the (i,j)-th element signifies that feature i and feature j are neighbours, and a 0 means they are not neighbours or a DISTANCE MATRIX, where larger values mean larger distance.
-                            - OR -
-                a DISTANCE MATRIX, where larger values mean larger distance.
-                If no matrix is provided, every feature is only neighbour to itself and classification is performed for each feature separately. cfg.mvpa.size     - if a nb matrix is provided, size defines the size of the 'neighbourhood' of a feature. if nb is a graph, it gives the number of steps taken through the nb matrix to find neighbours:
+                         If no matrix is provided, every feature is only neighbour to itself and classification is performed for each feature separately. cfg.mvpa.size         = size of the 'neighbourhood' of a feature. number of steps taken through the neighbourhood to include neighbours
                          0: only the feature itself is considered (no neighbours)
                          1: the feature and its immediate neighbours
                          2: the feature, its neighbours, and its neighbours' neighbours
                          3+: neighbours of neighbours of neighbours etc (default 1)
-                if nb is a distance matrix, size defines the number of neighbouring features that enter the classification
+                         if cfg.neighbours is a distance matrix, size defines the number of neighbouring features that enter the classification
                          0: only the feature itself is considered (no neighbours)
                          1: the feature and its first closest neighbour according to the distance matrix
                          2+: the 2 closest neighbours etc.

  -- TODO: for time x time generalisation, in MVPA light we can use two different datasets (one for training the classifier, the other one for